 What is REACH?

 The chemical industry supplies raw materials to almost every other industry and is essential for economic competitiveness.
 Although essential, chemicals must be properly managed to avoid damage to human health and the environment.
-Each country or economic union has its specific way of regulating and controlling chemicals.
-Within the European Union we have REACH.
+Each country or economic union has a specific way of regulating and controlling chemicals.
+Within the European Union, we have REACH.

 REACH AIM: Improve the protection of human health and the environment from the risks that can be posed by chemicals and promote alternative methods for the assessment of hazards of substances.